Sew house shoes for warm weather!

 Turn shoe right side out and finger press edges.
 Fold and insert a Peltex sole, then repeat, so that there are 2 soles inside.
 Finger press the seam allowances of the gap to the inside, then stitch around the heel to close the gap and keep the fabric from shifting.
 Backstitch at the beginning and end of this topstitching.
 If the non-skid fabric doesn’t want to feed through your sewing machine, add a layer of tissue paper under it to help, then tear the tissue off after stitching.

-That’s it – these are a pretty quick project from sewing to wearing.
-So slide them on and enjoy your clean feet.
+That’s it – you’ve made the perfect summer slipper.
+These are a pretty quick project from sewing to wearing.
+So slide them on and enjoy your clean feet in the warm weather.

 Lisa